vivkpatl/fastar/README.md

 +----+----+----+----+----+--------------+
 ```

+## Multithreaded tar extraction
+One final area for improvement is in the extraction of files from the final stream to the filesystem.
+Many people assume that storage is always slower than the cpu, however this isn't always the case.
+NVME ssds are often fast enough that the tar binary is actually the bottleneck when extracting data.
+Since tar extraction run in a single threaded hot loop, with fast storage this can actually become a bottleneck.

+To get around this, fastar has an option to do the file extraction internally (call `fastar -C` instead of piping to tar).
+When used, any time the next file to create in a tar stream is a regular file, fastar will copy the file data to a buffer which is then passed to a thread to write to disk in the background.
+Other file types (directories, etc) are still created inline to make sure that the folder structure required to create a file exists.
+This turns out to have a sizeable performance increase on suitably fast storage.

 ## Perf numbers
 These all use a lz4 compressed tarball of a container filesystem (2.6GB compressed, 4.3GB uncompressed), hosted on a ramFS local fileserver.
 Average of 3 runs taken.